 Established in 1981, the Central Academy for State Forest Service or CASFOS has the mandate to train newly recruited State Forest Service (SFS) Officers from various States and conduct in-service trainings for serving SFS officers.
-The Academy is located in the beautiful and sylvan campus of the world renowned New Forest Campus in Dehradun.
+The Academy is located in the beautiful and sylvan campus of the world-renowned New Forest Campus in Dehradun.
 The vibrant capital city of Uttarakhand state, Dehradun has been the cradle of forestry education and training in India.
-CASFOS has the privilege of being in the neighborhood of other premier institutions like Indira Gandhi National Forest Academy (IGNFA),

 The proposal to constitute a Provincial Service was first mooted in 1891 with a view to meet the increased demand for trained officers at a comparatively lower cost.
 This service was to form a link between the Imperial Service and the Subordinate Executive Service.
 In the early years of the inauguration of service, young men mostly of European extraction came into the Service but instructions were soon issued to confine recruitment to the promotion of Rangers of proved meritorious service only.

-The Superior Forest Service course continued in the college upto the year 1975.
+The Superior Forest Service course continued in the college up to the year 1975.
 Consequent upon the constitution of Indian Forest Service with effect from 1.10.1966, the subsequent course for the training of State Forest Service officers in the Indian Forest College was termed as State Forest Service course.
-Initially the training of Indian Forest Service probationers was conducted combinedly with the State Forest Service officers from 1971-73 to 1973-75.
-However, for the Indian Forest Service probationers additional lectures on certain subjects were included in the course.
+Initially, the training of Indian Forest Service probationers was conducted combined with the State Forest Service officers from 1971-73 to 1973-75.
+However, for the Indian Forest Service probationers, additional lectures on certain subjects were included in the course.
 For the courses 1976-78 onwards, separate courses are being conducted for the Indian Forest Service probationers and foreign trainees in the Indian Forest College, Dehradun.
-With the separation of the classes of the State Forest Service and the Indian Forest Service a separate college for the training of State Forest Service officers was started at Burnihat in Assam in May 1976.
+With the separation of the classes of the State Forest Service and the Indian Forest Service, a separate college for the training of State Forest Service officers was started at Burnihat in Assam in May 1976.